All Products

 Web Application Firewall:Account security

-Account security uses intelligent algorithms to calculate risk scores in real time, identifying and blocking credential stuffing, brute-force attacks, and automated bot registration.
-It extracts identity credentials from the Query, Body, Header, and Cookie fields of HTTP requests to build unified user profiles.
-Without manual rule configuration, the feature automatically protects account registration and logon scenarios.
+Account security uses real-time risk scoring to block credential stuffing, brute-force attacks, and bot registration.
+It extracts identity credentials from HTTP request fields (Query, Body, Header, Cookie) to build unified user profiles.
+Without manual rule configuration, the feature automatically protects registration and logon scenarios.

 Advantages

-• Intelligent scoring: Built-in rules calculate risk scores in real time using device, network, and account data.
-The scores quantify request risk levels and support automated security decisions.
+• Intelligent scoring: Built-in rules calculate real-time risk scores from device, network, and account data to quantify threats and automate security decisions.

 • Bot detection:

-• Interaction anomaly detection: Identifies millisecond-level input and high-frequency copy-paste actions typical of automated scripts.
+• Interaction anomaly detection: Detects millisecond-level input and high-frequency copy-paste typical of automated scripts.

 • Fingerprint forgery detection: Detects forged traffic where the User-Agent conflicts with actual environment parameters.

-• Resource abuse protection: Blocks flood requests from a single device or IP linked to a large number of accounts.
+• Resource abuse protection: Blocks flood requests from a single device or IP linked to many accounts.

 • Profile deviation detection: